-Many families of autism find their way to Go Dairy Free in search of dietary help with the gluten-free / casein-free (GFCF) diet.
-As such, we like to keep abreast of news and reviews related to autism for viewers.
-This month, Foods Matter (a magazine for food allergies and intolerances) featured a three in one review of books specifically addressing autism and diet …
+Many families of autism find their way to Go Dairy Free in search of dietary help for the gluten-free casein-free (GFCF) diet.
+And we like to help out with additional information for these readers.
+This month, we have a three book review shared with us by Foods Matter, an online magazine for food allergies and intolerances.

 If anyone should know about treating autism with diet it is Rosemary Kessick, author of two of three new books on the subject from Jessica Kingsley Publishers.
 The mother of a now adult son with autism, Rosemary is a former CEO of Allergy Induced Autism, one of the charities that championed the early use of the gluten and casein-free diet in autism …